 If Francis Francis is your choice, Amazon sells it cheaper than illy’s shop, but on illy’s website, you can get discounts sometimes.
 Check them out here.

 All these options give you a strong cup, with a full body.
 Just in case you didn’t already draw a conclusion, here is what we recommend.

 - If you want a rich espresso and you want the convenience of a pod coffee maker, Francis Francis, or AEG Lavazza are the best options.

 - If you love to tweak your beverage, or you make a lot of espressos, a semiautomatic espresso machine is the best solution.
 It will save you money in the long run.

 - For great coffee, decently priced equipment and capsules, and lots of coffee options, Nespresso is a great option.

-- Dolce Gusto is a coffee with thick foam layer, and tastes amazing.
+- Dolce Gusto is a coffee with a thick foam layer and tastes amazing.
 It’s not espresso, but still great tasting coffee.